‘The video is appalling, it is deplorable’: Another Black man killed by police

-‘The video is appalling, it is deplorable’: Another Black man killed by police and his mother wants answers
+Tyre Nichols: Another unarmed Black man has been killed by police and his mother wants answers

-It is America’s tragedy that people such as civil rights lawyer Ben Crump are required so frequently

 “What we can tell you about the video – it is appalling, it is deplorable, it is heinous, it is violent, it is very troublesome on every level.”